ModusPwnin/Interactive-Amiibo-Stand/README.md

 v3 Has the same functionality as v2, but will recognize which character an Amiibo is without using a UID.
 This means that there are no extra steps to take once the code is uploaded to the Arduino.

+v3_alt: Use this version if you encounter compiling errors with v3

 They all require the Waveshield libraries:   https://code.google.com/p/wavehc/ as well as the NFC libraries:        https://github.com/adafruit/Adafruit_NFCShield_I2C